FAE Alumni

 Dr. Tonya A. Penkrot

-• Instructor in Anatomy & Physiology, Arizona State University, Phoenix, AZ
+• Assistant Teaching Professor in Anatomy and Physiology, Arizona State University, Phoenix, AZ

 • Ph.D., 2010 - Molar morphometrics and diet in North American condylarths